 The Sidewalk/Walkway Program staff analyzed GIS data and inspected approximately 87 miles of sidewalks and 833 curb ramps in 2015.
-Projects are evaluated for inclusion in the long-term program and prioritized based on the vision and goals of the Imagine Bothell.
-Comprehensive Plan and the criteria below:
+Projects are evaluated for inclusion in the long-term program and prioritized based on the vision and goals of the Imagine Bothell...
+Comprehensive Plan and this criteria:

 - ADA non-compliance